DJF3/Cisco-Video-System-Status-Monitor/README.md

 <a name="fyi"/>

 # FYI
-* jquery.min.js is included in order to minimize dependencies.
+* jquery.min.js is included in order to minimize public internet connectivity dependency.
 You can use the Google hosted jquery.min.js by changing the 'script src' link on line 20 to: ``` https://ajax.googleapis.com/ajax/libs/jquery/3.4.0/jquery.min.js ```

 <br>